2023 Impact Report

 • dollars sold of fresh produce through the Rollin’ Root

-We are removing barriers to health, amplify impacted voices, and drive change through frontline policy in agriculture, equity, and access
+We are removing barriers to health, amplify impacted voices, and drive change through frontline policy in agriculture, equity, and access.

 • Successfully secured $35 million in funding